 Once the State has charged a citizen with a crime, it is the State that has the power to dismiss the charge or, of course, the court for various reasons.
 The "victim" cannot dictate that a charge be dismissed but may persuade a prosecutor to dismiss a case.
-Many prosecutors do not like to pursue a...Read more »
+Many prosecutors do not like to...Read more »

 Can a police officer have a no contact order with him when investigating a domestic violence report and can he arrest a person and make them sign the order before he incsrcerates.
 And have the judge signed the order before he books the defendant?

 No. This is not a "sure sign" of neglect but it is a sign to watch for other things that suggest neglect.
-That is: first, listen to your Father (if he is able to communicate); next, watch for bruises, weight loss and generally signs of abuse; finally, increasing bed sores, infection(s) may suggest...Read more »
+That is: first, listen to your Father (if he is able to communicate); next, watch for bruises, weight loss and generally signs of abuse; finally, increasing bed sores, infection(s)...Read more »

 I have 2 traffic violations in 2 cities with failure to appears stacked on them now.
 The reason i didnt pay was because i was termonated from my employer now I have multiple fta's in both city and arrest warrants.
 I just wanna restart!!